What To Do If You Have An Allergic Reaction On Your Face

-Even if you don’t have sensitive skin, you’ve probably still experienced a skin reaction or two.
-Maybe you were so excited to try a new product that that you forgot to do a patch test and ended up breaking out in an itchy, red rash.
-But unlike normal skin which only rarely experiences an inflammatory response, sensitive skin sufferers experience irritated skin regularly.
-Sometimes it doesn’t even take a new product to send people with sensitive skin into full rash mode.
+Even if you don’t have sensitive skin, you’ve probably experienced a skin reaction or two.
+Maybe you were so excited to try a new product that you forgot to do a patch test and ended up breaking out in an itchy, red rash.
+But unlike normal skin, which only rarely experiences an inflammatory response, sensitive skin sufferers experience irritated skin regularly.
+Sometimes, it doesn’t even take a new product to send people with sensitive skin into full rash mode.

 To get to the bottom of what is causing allergic reactions on your face, I recommend documenting your habits to look for patterns.
 What did you eat that day?
 What were you using on your skin?
 Did you change laundry detergents?
 Finding out what’s causing your rash is just as important as treating it.
 But when you’re covered in little red bumps or itchy hives, your only thought is how to get rid of your rash and get rid of it FAST.
 Here are basic steps you should follow to ensure speedy skin healing.